Deadlock tier list: Best characters & abilities ranked

 deadlock-character-tier-list

 Deadlock is Valve’s latest MOBA, and it’s got a wide cast of characters like you’d expect from the genre.
-Ranking the best characters in the game is quite challenging, but after 200 hours of gameplay we have settled on the ultimate Deadlock tier list.
+Ranking the best characters in the game is quite challenging, but the meta has developed enough to pin down who stands out from the crowd.

 With Deadlock being one of the most popular games on Steam despite having limited Alpha access, it’s already looking like a smash hit.
-But, with Valve shutting down stat tracking services and restricting access to win rate data, it’s hard to determine who stands out from the rest.
+But, with Valve shutting down stat tracking services and restricting access to win rate data, it can be hard to determine who the best heroes are.
+Fortunately, we’ve got you covered.

 Here’s our full Deadlock tier list to help you determine which character you should play if you’ve got access to the Alpha.